Can construction companies get business loans in Australia?

 Terms range from 3 to 24 months, and many lenders offer structures aligned to project timelines — for example, interest-only periods during the build phase with principal repayments commencing once claims are certified.
 FundingCheck shows you options from 30+ lenders in under a minute so you can select the structure that best matches your project's cashflow profile.

-Ready to explore funding in Construction?
+Ready to explore funding for your construction business?

 See indicative options in under a minute.
 No credit check, no obligation.

-Loan Products for Builders and Contractors
+See my optionsLoan Products for Builders and Contractors

 Unsecured Loans, Equipment Finance & Cashflow Bridging